mmcil/BoB/README.md

 </h2>

 ## About
-This is a new project that will consist of 4 sub-projects which are:
+This is a new project that will consist of 6 sub-projects which are:

-- grabber: acquires the coin market data from https://coinmarketcap.com using the Python library BeautifulSoup 4
+- grabber: acquires the coin market data from https://www.tradingview.com using the Python library BeautifulSoup 4

+- analyzer: finds the coins which are at their lowest levels, sorts them acc. to their estimated profit percentage (Node JS)

+- bot: automatizes some trading operations on Binance Exchange platform using Binance APIs (https://github.com/binance)

 - market-theatre: displays the market data in charts using tradingview/lightweight-charts (https://github.com/tradingview/lightweight-charts)

-- notifier: notifies the user when the coins which are tracked hit certain targets (Node JS)
+- dashboard: gets the lists of trade history and open orders, and shows a screen for the selected coin with its possible profit margin

-- bot: automatizes trading on Binance Exchange platform using Binance APIs (https://github.com/binance) based on different trading strategies
+- autobot: automatizes everything based on different trading strategies

 ## Development
 This project will be written in Javascript.
-The last 2 sub-projects might be changed into Java Spring Boot or .Net Core framework in the future depending on the performance of analytical operations in JavaScript.
+Some of the sub-projects might be changed into Java Spring Boot or .Net Core framework in the future depending on the performance of analytical operations in JavaScript.

 ## Contributing
 Feel free to point out any faults in any of the projects as it will help to make further improvements.